hashicorp/terraform-provider-azurerm/website/docs/r/avs_private_cloud.html.markdown

 * `management_network` - The network used to access vCenter Server and NSX-T Manager.

-* `provisioning_network` - The network which isused for virtual machine cold migration, cloning, and snapshot migration.
+* `provisioning_subnet` - The network which is used for virtual machine cold migration, cloning, and snapshot migration.

-* `vmotion_network` - The network which is used for live migration of virtual machines.
+* `vmotion_subnet` - The network which is used for live migration of virtual machines.

 ---